mbrubeck/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [GNOME], a free and open source desktop environment for Linux, went from experimenting with Rust in [librsvg] in October 2016 to a [hackfest] in March to work on the interoperability between GNOME and Rust to enable more GNOME components to be written in Rust.
-The hackfest participants made good progress, be sure to check out the reports at the bottom of the hackfest page for all the details.
+The hackfest participants made good progress;
+be sure to check out the reports at the bottom of the hackfest page for all the details.
 We're all excited about the possibilities of Rust and GNOME working together.